apache/couchdb-documentation/src/api/ddoc/rewrites.rst

     - This path is converted in Erlang list by splitting ``/``
     - Each ``var`` are converted in atom
     - ``""`` are converted to ``''`` atom
-    - The pattern matching is done by splitting ``/`` in request url in a list of token
+    - The pattern matching is done by splitting ``/`` in request URL in a list of token
     - A string pattern will match equal token
     - The star atom (``'*'`` in single quotes) will match any number of tokens,